 In addition, the above-referenced activities will be banned if they are regarded as concerted actions of business entities that limit competition on the market.

 Abuse of dominance and unfair competition are not allowed in this jurisdiction.

-In Russia, intellectual property licensing per se has been exempted from the mentioned (see question 30) antitrust legal restrictions, and, therefore, it is currently beyond the scope of the national antimonopoly law.
-In this connection, there are no legal restrictions - from the competition standpoint - in respect of the following provisions stated in licence agreements:
+In Russia, intellectual property licensing per se has been exempted from the mentioned antitrust legal restrictions, and, therefore, it is currently beyond the scope of the national antimonopoly law.
+In this connection, there are no legal restrictions - from the competition standpoint - regarding the following provisions stated in licence agreements: